google/openhtf/README.md

 ### Measurement
 OpenHTF gathers data about a DUT in the form of _measurements_.
-Usually, measurements are declared along with a specification that desribes what constitutes a "passing" value.
+Usually, measurements are declared along with a specification that describes what constitutes a "passing" value.
 If OpenHTF finishes the test run and one or more measurements were out of that spec, the result of the whole test run will be considered a fail.